Wyoming Health Department looks to regulate air ambulance providers

 Officials have drafted a waiver application to send to the Centers for Medicare and Medicaid Services asking to change air ambulance travel regulations.
 Essentially they want to treat air ambulance service like a utility, extending the service at Medicaid prices to everyone, regardless of age, income level or location by creating a type of regulated monopoly.

-“We’re trying to fix the free market,” said Franz Fuchs, a Health Department policy advisor.
+“We’re trying to fix the free market,” said Franz Fuchs, a Health Department policy adviser.

 The idea behind it is simple: The state would choose air ambulance providers based on a public proposal process, set up a dispatch center that would field calls for the services and then assign providers to emergencies and hospitals based on their proximity.
 For instance, in a crash like the fatal one that occurred in July in Grand Teton National Park, the central call center would find the closest base in Wyoming with a helicopter ready and dispatch it to the crash site.